Future Forward

 Beth Downing ‘01

 This Future Forward segment features Beth Downing, CFO of Avansic, a start-up and leading provider of eDiscovery and digital forensics services to attorneys, litigation support teams, and the business community.
 She has held several different functional roles with Avansic, including operations, marketing, communications, and finance.
 Beth graduated from Middlebury in 2001 with a degree in Biology.
-Beth is joining us to share her perspectives on the growing aspects of digital information and Electronically Stored Information or ESI in our daily lives, including: a broad overview of the ESI landscape, the limitations and opportunities in the future driven by digital innovation and our use of data and information, and her career advice for students.
+Beth is joining us to share her perspectives on the growing aspects of digital information and Electronically Stored Information or ESI in our daily lives, including: a broad overview of the ESI landscape, the limitations and opportunities in the future driven by digital innovation and our use of data and information, and her career advice for you.

 In addition to critical thinking, coding and writing will be essential skills to possess in any STEM field.
 One helps you talk to machines, and one helps you talk to the people on your team, fellow employees, and clients.
 Beth says that of all the skills she learned at Middlebury, writing is the one she uses every day.
 Being able to write intelligently, knowing your audience, and being able to use language to say what you need succinctly and efficiently is a critical skill.
 In addition, your ability to interact with computers and technology is so much more whole if you know how to speak to them.
 Learn the logic systems that go into coding.
 Look for summer internships on Handshake by entering “code” or “coding” in the search field.
 Set up an alert to learn of new opportunities as they are posted.
 Consider enrolling in a coding bootcamp.
 Check out some of the free online courses available from Harvard University and Coursera, and other e-learning course platforms that will give you an edge.
 You can also take up courses offered by Google, IBM, and Amazon’s cloud unit Azure that specialize in niche fields.
 Read about these seven tech skills that will be even more valuable post-pandemic.